• Considering a Midwife?

 Use the legend below to choose the foods that contain lots of the important nutrients needed for a healthy pregnancy and baby:

-Iron Calcium Folate Zinc Choline EFA Vit D Fiber Protein
+Iron blood Calcium bone Folate leaf Zinc shell Choline shrimp EFA brain Vit D sun Fiber cornstalk Protein lightning

 Shopping List